 Another common reason for a leaky window is improper installation.
 We all assume the team that installed our windows did it the right way.
 Unfortunately, some installers are better than others when it comes to skill and attention to detail.

 If your windows are not installed level or plumb, it can create gaps that allow water to seep in.
-In addition, if the flashing was not installed correctly or if there are any gaps in the installation, water can also enter through those areas.
+Additionally, if the flashing was not installed correctly or if there are gaps in the installation, water can also enter through these areas.

 4. Cracked or Broken Glass

-If you see any cracks or breaks in your window glass, it's essential to have them repaired as soon as possible.
-This will help prevent water leaks, but it will also help improve the overall energy efficiency of your home.
+If you see any cracks or breaks in your window glass, it’s essential to have them repaired as soon as possible.
+This will help prevent water leaks and also improve the overall energy efficiency of your home.

-Now that we've explored why windows leak, here are a few ways you can keep them from leaking.
+Now that we’ve explored why windows leak, here are a few ways to prevent them from leaking.

 4 Ways to Keep Windows From Leaking